NikoPushkin/client-and-server-apps-for-work-with-metrics/README.md

 Second part is the server part.
 Server provides opportunities for a safekeeping of metrics in frames of current session and sending them on request from clients.
-Server is asynchronous and supports work with several clients at a time.
+Server is asynchronous bases on Asyncio and supports work with several clients at a time.

 Conversation between these apps defined by rigorous protocol of interaction